AndergassenLab/Allelic_Longreads/README.md

 ## Alignment
 The flnc reads are aligned using the PacBio wrapper for minimap2:

-`$ pbmm2 align reference.fa flnc.bam aligned.bam --sort -j 4 -J 2`
+`$ pbmm2 align ref.fa flnc.bam aligned.bam --sort -j 4 -J 2`

-Alternatively, minimap2 can be used directly with:

-`$ minimap2`

 ## Allele-specific Analysis
 For more details on the WhatsHap tool, see the [documentation](https://whatshap.readthedocs.io/en/latest/index.html).